 I am Adriana Jones- Director and co-owner of Delmar Arts Academy.
-For the past 28 years, I have been committed to my career as an early childhood educator.
-This commitment has granted me what I consider to be a profound knowledge of the child’s inner workings.
-By fostering a balance between their cognitive, social, emotional and spiritual selves, we here at Delmar seek not only to ensure the happiest and healthiest start to our young students’ academic careers, but also to their life-paths as human beings.
+For more than 30 years, I have been committed to my career as an early childhood educator.
+This commitment has granted me what I feel is a profound knowledge of the child’s inner workings.
+By fostering a balance between their cognitive, social, emotional and spiritual bodies, we here at Delmar seek not only to ensure the happiest and healthiest start to our young students’ academic careers, but also to their life-paths as human beings.

-We know that when parents and educators team-up, children reap the benefits.
-It is therefore by forging an alliance with our children’s’ parents and families, that we obtain an optimal, synergistic outcome for our children.
+We know that when parents and educators team-up, children prosper.
+By forging an alliance with our children’s parents and families, we obtain an optimal, synergistic outcome for our little ones.

 Our after school program has quickly become one of East Ft.
-Lauderdale’s favorites: as is the case with our preschoolers, our after schoolers bring an electric energy to Delmar, and their parents are always sharing how happy they are with our afternoon Spanish, yoga, dance, music and art classes.
+Lauderdale’s favorites.
+Our afterschoolers bring a fun and electric energy to Delmar, and their parents are always sharing how happy they are with our afternoon Spanish, yoga, dance, music and art classes.

-Finally, our Kindergarten, which is in its inaugural year (2014-2015), is a jewel of a program in which children (ages 4+) and families enjoy extraordinarily small class sizes, a cutting edge High-Scope curriculum setting, and a primary education that reaches and surpasses common core standards.
+Finally, our growing elementary school, which currently includes Kindergarten, 1st and 2nd grade, is a jewel of a program in which children ages four to seven enjoy extraordinarily small class sizes, the cutting edge High-Scope curriculum, and a primary education that exceeds state and national standards.

-In closing, I thank you for wanting to know more about Delmar Arts Academy and would like to invite you to come and take a tour of our beautiful, sprawling campus at 1400 N. Federal Highway, on the campus of the Sanctuary Church.
+In closing, I thank you for wanting to know more about Delmar Arts Academy and would like to invite you to come and take a tour of our beautiful facility at 1400 N. Federal Highway, on the campus of the Sanctuary Church.

-My name is Ande Arnett and I am the Assistant Director and co-owner of Delmar Arts Academy.
-A decade ago, as my own children stepped out of childhood and into adolescence, I felt there was more I could teach young children, along with so much more I could be taught by them.
+My name is Ande Arnett and I am the Assistant Director and a founding partner at Delmar Arts Academy.
+A decade ago, as my own son and daughter stepped out of childhood and into adolescence.
+I felt there was more I could teach young children, and so much more I could learn from them.
 I believe that teaching children is the most important job in the world, as the knowledge and morals we impart on them will stay with them through their entire lives.
 This is why today, I am very proud to be part of something so special here at Delmar.

-The success of our preschool and kindergarten programs is due to our four cornerstones:
+The success of our preschool and elementary programs is due to our four cornerstones:

-- An arts-based approach: By using the arts we help children develop and use their creativity, solve problems, and gain a crucial outlet for self-expression.
+- An arts-based approach: Through the arts we help children use and develop their creativity, solve problems, and gain a crucial outlet for self-expression.

 - Dual-Language setting: Our English+Spanish dual-language program uses the most advanced standards for 2nd language immersion and provides a fertile, linguistic groundwork for both native and non-native speakers.

-- Conscious Discipline methodology: serves as an emotional framework through which the child is taught that they have power and autonomy over their feelings, and emotion-fueled moments are dealt with using empathy and understanding.
+- Conscious Discipline: This methodology provides an emotional framework through which the child is taught that they have power and autonomy over their feelings, and emotion-fueled moments are dealt with using empathy and understanding.

-- The High-Scope Curriculum: The most important of our 4 cornerstones, this cutting-edge, research-based and internationally recognized curriculum encourages the teacher to discover each child’s interests by observing him/her, and to formulate lesson plans based on these interests, further reinforcing the child’s autonomy and self-realization.
+- The High-Scope Curriculum: The most important of our 4 cornerstones, this cutting-edge, research-based and internationally recognized curriculum encourages the teacher to discover each child’s interests through thoughtful observation, and to formulate lesson plans based on these interests, further reinforcing the child’s autonomy and self-realization.

 Upon enrolling, you will find that our team of truly gifted and committed professionals works alongside families to lay the necessary groundwork for students to excel as happy and healthy individuals.
-From day 1, your child will begin to flourish before your eyes and you will be reassured you have made the right decision.
+From day one, your child will begin to flourish before your eyes and you will know you have made the right decision.